-8 Ways To Fix Your Relationship When It's Falling Apart
+8 Ways To Save Your Relationship When It's Falling Apart

 Sometimes you can just sense when your relationship is falling apart.
 The energy is off, negative, or tense, or maybe you've actually been fighting a lot without any satisfying resolution.
 If you're facing the possibility of a breakup right now, don't lose hope just yet.
 Just because you're in hot water doesn't necessarily mean you need to throw in the towel.
 If you care deeply about your partner and you're both committed to making the relationship work, there's almost always a way to rebuild.
-For couples who mutually want to try to work things out and ultimately stay together if possible, here's how to proceed and fix your relationship:
+For couples who mutually want to try to work things out and ultimately stay together if possible, here's how to save your relationship:

 1. Don't make any rash decisions.